 "Still have questions?
 No problem, just call our lettings team any time."

-Lisa Sharpe MNAEA MARLA, Associate Director
+Lisa Sharpe MNAEA MARLA, Executive Branch Manager

 You will be given an extensive inventory complete with detailed photos which acts as a mutually agreed ‘snapshot’ of the property’s condition at the time of move-in, so that any dilapidations or damages at the end of the tenancy can be assessed.